Learn the four stages of imitation and how to use them to help children who are non-verbal speak up, speak out, and imitate old and new vocabulary.

 For those who would like to view the DVD together, we offer group packages.
 Group DVD packages come with one DVD and handout booklet and all CE participants will receive photocopies of the handout to use while following along with the DVD.
 The cost for each additional group participant is only $25.

 ASHA Continuing Education

 Marshalla Speech and Language is an approved ASHA Continuing Education Provider.

 This course is offered for 0.1 ASHA CEUs (Intermediate level, Professional area).

-Financial Disclosure: Pam Marshalla was the owner of Marshalla Speech & Language (MSL), through which this CD was originally published and from which she received a monthly salary.
+Financial Disclosure: Pam Marshalla was the owner of Marshalla Speech & Language (MSL), through which this DVD was originally published and from which she received a monthly salary.
 Pam Marshalla passed away in June, 2015.
-This CD continues to be published by MSL.
+This DVD continues to be published by MSL.
 Much of the information presented in this lecture is from Pam’s book, Becoming Verbal With Childhood Apraxia, which is also published through MSL.

 Non-Financial Disclosure: Neither Pam Marshalla nor Marshalla Speech & Language have any non-financial relationships to disclose.

 ASHA CE Registry & Fee

 To earn ASHA CEUs, subscribers must have paid their annual ASHA CE Registry fee.
 Individuals must meet at least one of the following conditions to be eligible to earn ASHA CEU: